alexyushkin/alexyushkin.github.io/resume.md

 _Developer and manufacturer of industrial energy savings equipment for electric drive systems and solutions in the field of industrial automation._

 **CEO, Business Analyst** Managed strategic business objectives.
-Headed, supported, and motivated electrical/electronic design, production and sales teams of industrial electric products, including energy saving equipment.
+Headed, supported, and motivated electrical/electronic design, production and sales teams of industrial electric products, including energy-saving equipment.
+Performed data analysis, derived actionable insights, optimized processes.

 - Established and developed company from scratch – strategy development and execution.
 - Initiated and directed design process of 17 product lines including competitive analysis and market entry strategy.